Oil filter dirt holding capacity, what does it mean?

 Simple: the filter media’s micron rating, its efficiency rating and the overall surface area of the filter media.

-Oil filter micron rating
+What is the Oil filter micron rating?

 Dirt particles below 20-microns won’t damage most engines, but larger particles can cause significant damage.
 A filter’s micron rating refers to the smallest particle the filter media can capture and hold.

 The “efficiency rating” is the filter’s ability to capture and hold a maximum percentage of a certain particle size.
 So a filter with a 98% efficiency rating and micron size of 20-microns will filter out 98% of all particles 20-microns and larger.